 Links below access authorization letters that can be printed,

 filled in and mailed with your deposit check or money order.
-A printed and signed authorization form is required even when payment is made via Paypal.
+A printed and signed authorization form is required before work will begin.

 Sample Authorization Letter for